-Staff had clear responsibilities roles and systems of accountability to support good governance and management.

-The provider had a system of clinical governance in place which included policies, protocols and procedures that were accessible to all members of staff and were reviewed on a regular basis.
+- Staff had clear responsibilities roles and systems of accountability. - The provider had a system of clinical governance in place which included policies, protocols and procedures that were accessible to all members of staff and were reviewed on a regular basis.